uche789/understanding-web-development/computing.md

 ## What is a thread pool?
 A railway company has a collection of trains and train tracks.
 A railway company will usually have more trains than tracks, so the trains need to run on a schedule.
 When a train is ready, it goes on an available track and once it reaches the end of its journey, it’s removed from the track and the track is then free for the next train.
 Instead of building new tracks, the company is reusing its tracks.
 Similarly, a thread pool manages pre-initialized threads, reusing them for multiple tasks.

 A proper definition of a thread pool is a collection of worker threads that efficiently execute asynchronous callbacks on behalf of the application.
-Thread pools reduce the number of frequent thread creation and destruction and thus, improving the performance of an application that needs to handle many tasks concurrently.
+Thread pools reduce the number of frequent thread creation and destruction and thus, improves the performance of an application that handles many tasks concurrently.

 ```python
 import threading